Wynoochee Dam

 The Wynoochee Dam is 28 mi north of Montesano, Washington.
 It is owned by the city of Aberdeen, Washington, and was built by the United States Army Corps of Engineers in 1972.
 The dam regulates the flow of the Wynoochee River, creating Wynoochee Reservoir.
 The Wynoochee Lake Shore Trail, designated a National Recreation Trail in 1979, runs 16 mi around the lake.

+History

+Joe Malinowski, the eldest son of Polish immigrants, located several dam sites in the early 1920s and acquired the water rights of the river.
+After a political battle with the private power company that served the city of Aberdeen he was offered $50,000 for those rights.
+Instead he sold the rights to the city for $1.00.
+Joe was still alive when the dam was finally built.

 Tacoma Power added a 13MW hydroelectric generating plant downstream from the dam in 1994.
 Although access to the dam has been restricted since September 11, 2001, tours are available by appointment.

+Recreation

 Coho Campground, managed by the Olympic National Forest, is upstream from the dam.
 The campground has running water, restrooms, has a day use area, with cooking pits.
 There are 46 sites in the campground with fire pits and picnic tables, room for tents, trailers, motor homes, and these sites are charged a fee.
 There is also a boat ramp.
 There is a camp host there almost every day.
 Tacoma Power operates a day use picnic and swimming area along the shore of the reservoir closest to the dam.